gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 You practice without reviewing.
 Or you check the Answer right away and say "oh, duh!" and learn nothing.

 You haven't needed to deeply review before.
 On Knowledge Tests, the correct answer immediately teaches you the right lesson.
 Like: "Oh, the U.S. Constitution took effect in 1789 not 1776, duh!"
+But the LSAT isn't so obvious.

 And you want to get away from your painful mistakes.